Meet the ARK Team

 Paula Devine is Co-Director of ARK, and is coordinator of the ARK Ageing Programme, which supports engagement between the age and academic sectors.
 She also coordinates the Northern Ireland Life and Times Survey.

 Her research interests focus on quantitative research methods; measuring social attitudes; dissemination of social research; men's health; masculinity and gender.

-Dr. Gemma Carney joined the ARK Ageing team in January 2014, and is a Senior Lecturer in Social Policy and Ageing in the School of Social Sciences, Education and Social Work, Queen's University Belfast.
+Dr. Gemma Carney joined the ARK Ageing team in January 2014, and is a Senior Lecturer in Social Policy and Ageing in the School of Social Sciences, Education and Social Work, Queen's University Belfast (QUB).

 Gemma trained as a political scientist, specialising in gender equality policy (TCD, 2004).
 A stint as Policy Analyst at the Irish Senior Citizens Parliament in 2007 introduced her to social policy for older people, and she has never looked back.

-She is a member of the Executive Committee of the British Society of Gerontology with responsibility for International Liaison.
-She teaches ageing at undergraduate and postgraduate level and is Programme Director of the Social Policy programme at QUB.
-Her work has been published in Journal of Aging Studies, Gender and Society, European Journal of Ageing, Journal of Women & Aging and Ageing & Society, of which she is a member of the editorial board.
+She teaches ageing at undergraduate and postgraduate level and is Disciplinary Lead for Social Policy at QUB.
+Her work has been published in Age, Culture, Humanities, Journal of Aging Studies, Gender and Society, European Journal of Ageing, Journal of Women & Aging, and Ageing & Society, of which she is a member of the editorial board.